Robert Parry, Titan of Journalism, is dead

 For a man whose writings show him to have been a deeply patriotic American that must have been a particularly bitter blow.

 That whole ghastly episode shows just why we have never needed Robert Parry more.
 He will be sorely missed.
-Unfortunately there are no one around of his stature to replace him.
+Unfortunately there is no one around of his stature to replace him.

 His death is a tragedy, but also a call to arms to follow his example and to continue his work.